 WSSDA’s advocacy program is a year-round effort to ensure the unique voice of locally elected school boards is heard by legislators and policymakers as they pass laws and make decisions affecting public schools.
 Our advocacy efforts are member-driven; positions on legislation are developed and approved by school directors each year to guide WSSDA leadership and staff on issues affecting public schools.

-Federal Issues: School board representatives from every congressional district serve on the Federal Relations Network to assist the National School Boards Association in its advocacy efforts in Washington, D.C.
-These FRN members are in regular contact with their members of Congress throughout the year, and annually attend the NSBA’s FRN conference in February.
+School board representatives from every congressional district serve on the Federal Relations Network to assist the National School Boards Association in its advocacy efforts in Washington, D.C.
+These FRN members are in regular contact with their members of Congress throughout the year, and annually attend the NSBA’s Advocacy Institute in February.